MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-inspecting-pages.md

 #### What field information is not shown

 - Page fields that are not bound to the source table by the [SourceExp property](properties/devenv-sourceexpr-property.md).
-- Fields in temporary tables.
 - The value of fields that have a data type of blob, byte, media, or mediaset.

 ## [Extensions](#tab/extensions)

-The **Extensions** tab displays extensions that are installed on the tenant and affect the selected page or its source table.
+The **Extensions** tab displays extensions that are installed for the current environment and affect the selected page or its source table.

 ![Page Inspection](media/page-inspection-extensions.png)